opentaps/opentaps_seas/docs/users.rst

 Models
 ^^^^^^

 Models are standard templates of tags, content, and notes.
+They can be used to standardize tags, content, and notes for commoonly used equipment.
 If you put tags, files or links, and notes on a Model, and then tag the Equipment of a Site as that Model, the Equipment gets all the tags, files, links, and notes of your Model.
 This is a one time inheritance: If you change them on the Model again, they will not automatically be changed on the Equipment that already has been linked to the Model.

-This feature is to help you standardize tags, content, and notes for your commonly used equipment.
 For example, you can create a Model called "Siemens Standard RTU" and then put all the information common to that model.
 Then for all the machines like your "Siemens Standard RTU", you can just set their Model, and they can all get the same tags and data from the model.

+They can also be used to group tags together for tagging topics.
+You can create a Model with several tags together, then apply them to topics which fit a filter or rule.
+This is also one
+time: The tags are added to your topics when you apply them or add them to the rule.
+If later you change the Model, your topics' or rule's tags will not automatically change.

+On the Models page, you will see the "top level" Models that do not have any child models.
+Click on a top level Model, and you will see a list of its children.
+Models can be nested as deeply as you want.
+When you create a new Model, you can choose any other Model to be its parent.

 Tags
 ^^^^